Yihewani: Cooperation with the Kuomintang in the Republic of China

 Eventually, under Imams like Hu Songshan, the Yihewani was transformed from an anti assimilationist, fundamentalist brotherhood, into a modernist, Chinese nationalist sect which was supported by the Chinese Nationalist Kuomintang party, promoting modern secular education and nationalism.

 The Yihewani was then backed by the Ma Clique Muslim warlords, who were members of the Chinese National People's Party (Kuomintang), which espoused Chinese nationalism, and the Three Principles of the People.
 It was favored over the major Sufi menhuans such as the Sufi Jahriyya, Sufi Khafiya.
 The Salafis were crushed by the Yihewani during this period.

 The Yihewani was patronized and backed by Ma Lin (warlord) and Ma Bufang to help modernize society, education, and reform old traditions.
 Menhuan members such as Ma Hongbin, Ma Hongkui, and Ma Fuxiang supported the Yihewani after they saw it being patronized by Ma Qi.

 Yihewani Imams reacted with hostility to Ma Debao and Ma Zhengqing, who attempted to introduce Salafism as the main form of Islam.
 They were branded as traitors, and Wahhabi teachings were deemed as heresy by the Yihewani leaders.
 Ma Debao established a Salafi order, called the Sailaifengye (Salafi) menhuan in Lanzhou and Linxia, and it is a completely separate sect than other Muslim sects in China.
 Sunni Muslim Hui avoid Salafis, even if they are family members, and constantly fight them.

 The Kuomintang Sufi Muslim General Ma Bufang, who backed the Yihewani, persecuted the Salafi.
 The Yihewani forced the Salafis into hiding.
 They were not allowed to move or worship openly.
 The Yihewani had become modernist and Chinese nationalist, and they considered the Salafiyya to be "Heterodox" (xie jiao), and people who followed foreigner's teachings (waidao).
 Only after the Communists took over were the Salafis allowed to come out and worship openly.

 Present day

-The Uyghur militant organization East Turkestan Islamic Movement's magazine Islamic Turkistan has accused the Chinese "Muslim Brotherhood" (the Yihewani) of being responsible for the moderation of Hui Muslims and the lack of Hui joining jihadist groups in addition to blaming other things for the lack of Hui Jihadists, such as the fact that for more than 300 years Hui and Uyghurs have been enemies of each other, no separatist Islamist organizations among the Hui, the fact that the Hui view China as their home, and the fact that the "infidel Chinese" language is the language of the Hui.
+The Uyghur militant organization East Turkestan Islamic Movement's magazine Islamic Turkistan has accused the Chinese "Muslim Brotherhood" (the Yihewani) of being responsible for the moderation of Hui Muslims and the lack of Hui joining jihadist groups, among other reasons.